tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 <img src="img/post/60-05.jpg" alt="Match the date" class="img-border">

-### Update that event with an additional identifier
+### Update that previous event with an additional identifier

-For some reason, if the previous step isn't true, the Zapier still continues.
-To add something to do a Boolean check identify the event in the previous step with the words, `Go ahead` by updating the event.
+If the previous step isn't true the Zapier still continues.
+To stop this if it didn't find an event, we have to update the event in the previous step and add a value to check agianst.
+I store the words `Go ahead` in the `Location` field.

 <img src="img/post/60-06.jpg" alt="Update the event" class="img-border">

-### Stop if this isn't true
+### If any of the above didn't work as intended, stop

-Add a filter to stop the process if your Event Description doesn't have the words `Go ahead`.
+Add a filter to stop the process if your `Location` doesn't have the words `Go ahead`.

 <img src="img/post/60-07.jpg" alt="Add a filter" class="img-border">